-GitHub team access vs direct repository access
+GitHub Team permissions vs direct repository access

 TL;DR